-In determining the amount of loss allowance for ECLs to recognize, the Credit Union assesses at each reporting date whether there has been a significant increase in credit risk ("SICR").
+In determining the amount of loss allowance for ECLs to recognize, the Credit Union assesses at each reporting date whether there has been a SICR.
 In assessing whether a SICR has occurred, the Credit Union considers quantitative factors, qualitative factors and a rebuttable presumption.
 A SICR is considered to have occurred when any of three conditions are met.
 The conditions include a change in the probability of default in excess of predetermined thresholds, the backstop criterion for the portfolio has been met, or other portfolio specific considerations.